Coastal Health District sees COVID-19 testing demand skyrocket

-“More people are being indentified as being a close contact or they’re atleast worried that they are a contact of a known case,” said Dr. Lawton Davis, Director of the Coastal Health District, “and so more people are coming out to be tested for that reason.”
+“More people are being identified as being a close contact or they’re at least worried that they are a contact of a known case,” said Dr. Lawton Davis, director of the Coastal Health District, “and so more people are coming out to be tested for that reason.”

 Every week the district’s emergency preparedness coordinator will estimate and order testing based on demand.
 On Monday, health officials say that estimate fell short, prompting them to order 3,600 more sampling kits.